 With handles styled after the famous Greek design, these trophies come in five different sizes for any level of achievement.

 Laurel wreath handles frame this slender trophy in a tribute to the Greek god Apollo.
-The god of the sun, truth, and prophecy, Apollo is crowned with a laurel wreath.
+The god of the sun, truth, and prophecy, Apollo wears a crown of laurel wreaths, and the laurel wreath has become a symbol of champions.

 This classic design has wide, spanning handles and a large bowl.
 The 650 Series usually does not come with a cover, but a base balances it perfectly.